-Or
+Or,

-- 2. If the Community Disaster Team Coordinator becomes aware of a disaster event threatening or impacting the community of Yungaburra & Surrounds they should: - Notify the relevant Emergency Services of the event (if appropriate) - Contact the Tablelands LDMG Local Disaster Coordinator to request activation of this Plan.
+- If the Community Disaster Team Coordinator becomes aware of a disaster event threatening or impacting the community of <Insert Community Name> they should: - Notify the relevant Emergency Services of the event (if appropriate) - Contact the Tablelands LDMG Local Disaster Coordinator to request activation of this plan.

-Please note: The Local Disaster Coordinator is to determine whether the event triggers the activation of the Plan.
-If the situation does not meet the criteria of a disaster (see description at 1.2 above), then the LDC will not activate the Plan and will instead request that Emergency Services agencies deal with the situation using normal operational procedures.
+Please note: The Local Disaster Coordinator is to determine whether the event triggers the activation of the plan.
+If the situation does not meet the criteria of a disaster (see Disaster Definition 1.2), then the LDC will not activate the plan and will instead request that Emergency Services agencies deal with the situation using normal operational procedures.